ECNU-ILOG/QCCDM/README.md

 # Experiment

+<u>We utilize **wandb**, a practical and effective package for visualizing our results.
+However, if you prefer not to use it, it can be easily disabled.</u> https://wandb.ai/

 ## QCCDM

 We provide comprehensive instructions on how to run QCCDM in the "exps/QCCDM" directory.
 If you're interested, please navigate to the exps/QCCDM directory for more information.

 > cd exps/QCCDM

 # The File Tree